 Once I was on a committee with people mostly my age and older.
 (For the record, they haven’t settled.)
-We discuss who to invite to join us.
+We discussed who to invite to join us.

 Then I correct my silent words before embarrassing myself aloud.
 No, you’re not; you just think you are.

 Ah, the joy of delusion.

 Yes, I identify more with Gen-X and especially Millennials than I do the Baby Boomer I should be.
 Though I do embrace absolution truth, I skew more towards the postmodern worldview of youth than I embrace the modern perspective people my age are supposed to hold.